dotnetrdf/docs/src/latest/docs/user_guide/Configuration-Readers-And-Writers.md

 The `http://www.w3.org/ns/formats/media_type` URI is used to reference MIME types with which the reader/writer should be associated and the `http://www.w3.org/ns/formats/preferred_suffix` URI is used to reference file extensions with which the reader/writer should be associated.

-The following example shows how to change the default RDF/XML writer to be the [PrettyRdfXmlWriter](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Writing_PrettyRdfXmlWriter.htm):
+The following example shows how to change the default RDF/XML writer to be the [`PrettyRdfXmlWriter`](xref:VDS.RDF.Writing.PrettyRdfXmlWriter):

 ```turtle
 @prefix dnr: <http://www.dotnetrdf.org/configuration#> .